brandocms/brando/README.md

 For modules added through your OTP app, you can style its backend by editing `web/static/css/custom/brando.custom.scss`, or adding your own files to `web/static/css/custom/`

+## Additional admin Javascript

+Add files to your `web/static/js/admin` folder.
+These are compiled down to `priv/static/js/brando.custom.js`.
+This file is included in the admin section's base template.

 ## Pagination

 For pagination, add to your app's `repo.ex`: